 On the other hand, the use of dumbbells as pairs is a huge benefit allowing you to perform exercises like presses, rows, and flyes without having to use single-arm variations.
 This is a massive deal for improving your time-efficiency.

 Dumbbells also tend to have better jumps from one weight to another – making them more suitable for this kind of exercise.
 Jumping from an 8kg kettlebell press to 12 or 16 is much more challenging than the 8 and 10kg pairs found in a standard set.

-You can also get adjustable dumbbells of high quality at a lower price than a comparable adjustable kettlebell.
 This opens up a ton of loading options with a single piece of equipment that kettlebells just haven’t matched on the market yet!

 Risk of Injury